Cows Crossing a Ford

-Cows Crossing a Ford is an early 19th century painting by French artist Jules Dupré.
-Done in oil on canvas, the work depicts farmers driving their cattle across a river in Limousin, a region of central France.
+Cows Crossing a Ford is an oil on canvas painting by French artist Jules Dupré, from 1836.
+It is in the collection of the Metropolitan Museum of Art, in New York.

+The work depicts farmers driving their cattle across a river in Limousin, a region of central France.
 The way in which the low horizon and sky are rendered in the painting are a testament to Dupré's interest in the works of John Constable and Richard Parkes Bonington, two landscape painters.
 Cows Crossing a Ford is in the collection of the Metropolitan Museum of Art.